 Lots of businesses have to adapt to changing market trends and test new things to see if and how they can work for their business.
-It is often the same with your website.
-People want to see that your website has changing content.
-This can seem daunting to the novice website builder.
-The easiest way to manage change on a site is to start a blog within your site.
+It is often the same as your website.
+People want to see that your website has updated content, that is alive.
+This can seem daunting to the novice website owner.
+The easiest way to have continuous updates on a site is to start a blog within it.

 Social media has hit a new high.
-Meaningful engagement with followers, fans and people coming to your website although may mean fewer numbers on your marketing strategy, it might bring more sales and bigger profits on the long run.
+Meaningful engagement with followers, fans, and people coming to your website although may mean fewer numbers on your marketing strategy, it might bring more sales and bigger profits in the long run.

-A blog can have little stories or details about things that are upcoming in your business, organisation or club.
+A blog can have little stories or details about things that are upcoming in your business, organization or club.
 People relate to the blog posts and feel as though they personally know the people in your business.
-Writing your story, making it personal and keeping it real creates the bond you need to keep your customers engaged with your brand.
+Writing your story, making it personal and keeping it really creates the bond you need to keep your customers engaged with your brand.

-If you don’t have changing products this might be the best way to go.
+If you don’t have to change products this might be the best way to go.
 It also works the same way with social media, sometimes businesses don’t update their social media with news or promotions, they leave it and there is no engagement with customers.

 But we each have a story to be told – don’t we?
 The changing content brings people back to your site to visit and see what you have posted.